 Some even allow their spirit to squelch their minds and hearts by super-spiritualizing everything, and treating reason and emotions as irredeemably corrupt.

-I’ve also come to realize how God created our hearts and spirits to be equally vital aspects, along with our minds, of the whole, complete individuals He wants us to be.
+I now realize that God created our mind, heart and spirit to be equally vital aspects of the whole, complete individuals He wants us to be.

-If this has happened in your own life, I’ve seen many, many instances of how authentic confession, repentance and forgiveness allow our heart and spirit to once again experience full, integrated expression.
+I’ve seen many, many instances of how authentic confession, repentance and forgiveness allow our heart, mind and spirit to once again experience fully integrated, healthy expression.

-- Confession, because our mind often wants to brush aside or forget what our heart still feels and needs to express, and what our spirit nonetheless still remembers.
+Confession, because our mind denies what our heart still feels and needs to express, and what our spirit nonetheless still remembers.

-- Repentance, because our mind so easily deceives itself by believing lies rather than finding freedom in God’s liberating truth – which changes not only what our mind thinks, but also what our heart believes and our spirit perceives.
-(See Repentance and God Shows Up.)
+Repentance, because we deceive ourselves by believing lies rooted in life’s regrets, rather than finding freedom in God’s liberating truth – which changes not only what we think, but also what we feel and believe.

 Forgiveness, because we hold onto the heart’s hurts, the mind’s wrongs and our spirit’s wounds from real sins – both committed against us and that we’ve committed against God and others.